 American Curls are known for their highly affectionate nature.
 Because they are so even-tempered and relaxed, they’re not overbearing or high-strung.
 They make fantastic pets for households with other animals and children.

-This dainty cat reaches between five to ten pounds when they’re fully grown.
+This dainty cat reaches between 5 and 10 pounds when they’re fully grown.
 If you buy an American Curl from a breeder, expect to pay between $1,000 and $1,500.

-The Siamese is a standard-sized cat, but they are slenderness and agility keep them bouncy and kitten-like longer.
+The Siamese is a standard-sized cat, but their slenderness and agility keep them bouncy and kitten-like for longer.
 They also have impressive life spans, living upwards of 20 years on average.

-Even though the slinkiness of the Siamese can make them appear lighter, these counts reached between eight and 15 pounds adults.
+Even though the slinkiness of the Siamese can make them appear lighter, these cats reach between 8 and 15 pounds adults.
 The average cost of a purebred Siamese is between $500 to $2,000.

 6. Devon Rex

-Devon Rex is an incredibly unique cat that has a very kitten-like appearance well into adulthood.
-They have a soft down fur with an alien-like head shape, sporting over-sized pointed ears and a v-shaped facial structure—we think it makes them extra-cute and certainly recognizable.
+The Devon Rex is an incredibly unique cat that has a very kitten-like appearance well into adulthood.
+They have a soft down fur with an alien-like head shape, sporting oversized pointed ears and a V-shaped facial structure—we think it makes them extra-cute and certainly recognizable.

-These cats only weigh between five to 10 pounds as adults.
+These cats only weigh between 5 to 10 pounds as adults.
 The unique Devon Rex breed typically costs between $500 and $1,000.

 7. Cornish Rex